clairefields15/cyoa/README.md

 ![view of the favorites page with several cards, click on one and see details about the city, go back to favorites and remove a city from favorites by clicking a button that looks like a heart breaking](https://user-images.githubusercontent.com/79113236/128798766-c120a4df-40ee-478b-857d-dc62eb543150.gif)

 ## Evolution of the Project/Reflections
+Day 1 of this project began with an exploration of free and open APIs to use and a decision about my niche audience.
+Inspired by several of my adventurous cohort-mates I settled on this niche group of people who might be daring enough to move on a whim.
+I developed two user personas loosely based on people I knew, then made wireframes and wrote user stories.
+I am really proud of how robust the user stories on my project board are.
+Writing out the issues systematically even allowed me to catch a gap that my wireframes had missed- if I was going to have favorites cards, I was also need a details view!
+After the user stories, I began coding.
+I challenged myself on this project to use something quite close to an agile workflow.
+I deployed my app immediately on Netlify and worked through MVP stories one at a time and did not create a PR until that issue was also tested in Cypress, showed no errors/warnings in the console and was fully ready to deploy.
+This was a change from previous solo and gorup projects where the bulk of the testing was done at the end and I found it to be extremely rewarding!

 ## Future Features